JxSrcInc/help/mongodb/mongodb.md

 mongoexport --collection=Quotes --db=quote --out=Quotes.json
 ```

-3. export db _symbol_ to default _dump_ directory (_dump/symbol_). repeat the command below with different db, for example, min5Quote. it will create _min5Quote_directory in _dump_.
+3. export db _symbol_ to default _dump_ directory (_dump/symbol_) in the current dir. repeat the command below with different db, for example, min5Quote. it will create _min5Quote_ directory in _dump_.
 When completed to dump all dbs, copy _dump_ to the machine for restore
 ```
 mongodump --db symbol
 ```

-4. import from default _dump_ directory. go to the parent directory of _dump_ directory, then symply run mongorestore
+4. import from default _dump_ directory in the current dir. go to the parent directory of _dump_ directory, then symply run mongorestore
 ```
 mongorestore

+# rename database
+mongorestore --nsFrom='min5Quote.Quotes' --nsTo='min5QuoteConfig.Quotes' --nsInclude='min5Quote.*' dump/
 ```